Carrollton is Where Connections Happen

 Carrollton’s downtown area is the only transit intersection in the Dallas-Fort Worth region capable of three or more transit lines outside of downtown Dallas in the foreseeable future, and as a result, is ripe for development, including real estate, commercial and investment opportunities.
 It’s also predicted that this station will be the fourth largest transportation hub after Downtown Dallas, Downtown Fort Worth and DFW Airport, making Carrollton a place that is truly poised to be “Where Connections Happen.”

-Carrollton's Trinity Mills Station is North Texas' largest publicly owned transit-oriented development sites.
+Carrollton's Trinity Mills Station is North Texas' largest publicly owned transit-oriented development site.
 The City and DART own more than 25 acres.
-For more on development opportunities at Trinity , visit the Trinity Mills Transit Center District page or viewing our newest video here: Trinity Mills Video.
+For more on development opportunities, visit the Trinity Mills Transit Center District page or viewing our newest video here: Trinity Mills Video.

 Free viewers are required for some of the attached documents.